F.A.Q.

 Q: What is the difference between an Associate and a Regular member of the NSFA?

-An Associate is either a student who has not yet completed their certification, or a fitness professional who does not have certification from the NSFA but does have one from another organization, or someone who works in an administrative or managerial role in our industry.
-Associates are not transferable through FLC and ICREPs.
+An Associate member may be a student who has not yet completed their certification, a fitness professional who does not have certification from the NSFA but does have one from another organization, or someone who works in an administrative or managerial role in the fitness industry.
+Associate members can also hold NSFA certifications but may not require insurance through the NSFA, as they are not currently teaching or have obtained their own insurance.
+Associate memberships are not transferable through FLC and ICREPs.

 Q. What is a Community Organization Membership?